 Roughly half of the workshop is specifically related to journalistic work.
 Sessions focus on writing, research and structuring of articles, on how to act in interview and other settings, and on the process of how to turn ideas into stories.
 Part of the time is dedicated to individual or collaborative journalistic production, with mentorship and feedback sessions.

 During these workshop weeks, we stay together and share things like meals, accommodation and a common space.
 This is an integral part of the concept behind this project: it lets the group build confidence and a sense of belonging, and allows for an environment where discussions and interactions can start one day, continue during the next, and eventually turn into new collaborations.

 Self-reflection, critical inquiry.
 How stereotypes take form, how they are reproduced.
 How to write to break that pattern.

 The first round of workshops was organised as a partnership between Mashallah News from Beirut, Tabadol from Lyon and Bapob from Berlin.

 The three sessions gathered participants from media and civil society, living and working in Lebanon, Germany and France.

 Trainers included people from Mashallah, Tabadol and Bapob, as well as colleagues from Deutsche Welle and Reporter Citoyen, a citizen media in the suburbs of Paris.

 The second round of workshops, organised the same partners, brought together a new group of studens and professionals for another set of week-long sessions.

 In Berlin, we collaborated with different local media initiatives and platforms writing about migration and culture, including Fann Magazine and Amal Berlin; in Zahle, we met with migrant workers and refugee journalists, and people collaborating to save agricultural knowledge and seeds from Syria.

-In Lyon, we are dedicating the last of the three workshops to finishing the stories participants began working on in Zahle and Berlin.
+In Lyon, the last part of the three-week workshop was dedicated to finishing the stories participants began working on in Zahle and Berlin.